elastisys/compliantkubernetes/docs/user-guide/self-managed-services/jupyterhub.md

 - Scheduling is disabled because of the worker node restrictions currently in CK8s
 - JupyterHub Admin functionality is limited since it requires container root access.
-- Installing hub-wide python packages is not possible since requires container root acces.
+- Installing hub-wide python packages is not possible since requires container root access.
 - Persistent storage is currently disabled but [can be enabled](https://z2jh.jupyter.org/en/stable/jupyterhub/customizing/user-storage.html) depending on your infrastructure provider.
 - GPU is not enabled currently but [can be enabled](https://z2jh.jupyter.org/en/stable/jupyterhub/customizing/user-resources.html#set-user-gpu-guarantees-limits) depending on your infrastructure provider.